JP Morgan Downgrade Fastenal Company [FAST]. What else is Wall St. saying?

-Fastenal Company [NASDAQ: FAST] closed the trading session at $40.54 on 05/27/20.
-The day’s price range saw the stock hit a low of $39.325, while the highest price level was $40.56.
-The stocks have a year to date performance of 9.72 percent and weekly performance of 5.13 percent.
-The stock has been moved at 13.53 percent over the last six months.
-The stock has performed 10.03 percent around the most recent 30 days and changed 12.74 percent over the most recent 3-months.
+Fastenal Company [NASDAQ: FAST] gained 1.30% or 0.53 points to close at $41.19 with a heavy trading volume of 3860026 shares.
+It opened the trading session at $40.97, the shares rose to $41.22 and dropped to $40.645, the range by which the price of stock traded the whole day.
+The daily chart for FAST points out that the company has recorded 15.96% gains over the past six months.
+However, it is still -54.15% lower than its most recent low trading price.

-If compared to the average trading volume of 6.02M shares, FAST reached to a volume of 5276739 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 5.84M shares, FAST reached to a volume of 3860026 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Fastenal Company [FAST]:
+Here is what top equities market gurus are saying about Fastenal Company [FAST]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for FAST shares is $36.17 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on FAST stock is a recommendation set at 2.90.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.